-RED FLAGS OF A PUPPY MILL:
+RED FLAGS OF A PUPPY MILL

-- Not being allowed to visit the facilities.
-They may SAY you can come visit, but when you try they will make excuse after excuse.
+- Not allowed to visit the facilities.
+They may SAY you can come to visit, but when you try they will make excuse after excuse.
 They will want to meet you somewhere like a gas station or parking lot.

-- They offer to give you your puppy before they are 8 weeks old.
+- Offer to give you your puppy before they are 8 weeks old.
 It is in the best interest of your puppy to spend a minimum of 8 weeks with their mom for nutrition, social, and developmental reasons.
 If they offer to give you the puppy early – they do not have your puppy’s best interest in mind and are likely a puppy mill.

 - No standing website that includes its location.
 These people don’t want to be found.
 They will not have a website and their contact info may be vague.
 These ‘people’ live in the shadows.

 - The ‘breeder’ knows nothing about the parents of the puppy and/or won’t let you meet them.

 - Sell several breeds of dogs.
 A responsible breeder normally breeds one type of dog because they have a passion for that breed.
 Two breeds max – if they offer more – run!

 - Several litters are available and several are on the way.
 The more litters they have the more adults they have – they may have so many adults that they would need a staff to provide proper care.